Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 ### Paper Prototyping Session

-At the beginning a paper prototype with additional real sunglasses, a battery and a small breadboard was built in a prototyping session to make the idea quickly tangible.
+Initially, a paper prototype with the addition of real sunglasses, a battery and a small breadboard was built in a prototyping session to make the idea quickly tangible.
 The following pictures show some impressions of this session.
 The sunglasses had windscreen wipers built with popsicle sticks and paper.
 The Arduino was also rebuilt with paper.
 The fake Arduino, the battery and the breadboard were attached to a hairband.
-Furthermore the prototype had a rain cover to protect the electronics.
-Of couse this version of the prototype did not had any functionality but the design was already very similar to the later versions of the prototype.
+Furthermore, the prototype had a rain cover to protect the electronics.
+Of course, this version of the prototype did not have any functionality, but the design was already very similar to the later versions of the prototype.

 <figure>
     <img src="./assets/Paper_Prototype_Build.jpg" alt="A sketch of the idea" style="max-height: 300px"/>